-He had been working in the village for quite some time and the day before he was to return home, he played games with the children.
+He had been working in a village for quite some time.
+The day before he was to return home, he played games with the children.
 Near the end of the day, he put together a gift basket filled with delicious fruits from around the region and wrapped it with a ribbon.
 He placed the basket under a tree and then he gathered up the children in the village.

 The anthropologist drew a line in the dirt, looked at the children, and said, “Let’s race!
 When I say “go”, let’s run to the tree and whoever gets there first will win the basket of the fruit.”

 When he told them to run, they all took each other’s hands and ran together to the tree.
 Then they sat together around the basket and enjoyed their treat as a group.

 The anthropologist was shocked.
 He asked why they would all go together when one of them could have won all the fruits for themselves?